gintonicai/documentation/mvp/distillery-subchain-guide/README.md

 # distillery subchain guide

-## Introduction to Gintonic Distillery Subchain
+## Introduction to gintonic Distillery Subchain

 Welcome to the world of decentralized AI computation!
 If you've got a GPU collecting dust, you're in the right place.
-Let's dive into what the Gintonic Distillery Subchain is all about and how it can put your hardware to work.
+Let's dive into what the gintonic Distillery Subchain is all about and how it can put your hardware to work.

 ### What is the Distillery Subchain?

 Think of the Distillery Subchain as a bustling marketplace for AI processing power.
 It's a platform where your GPU can join forces with others to tackle complex AI tasks.
 Here's the kicker: you get paid in $GIN tokens for your contribution.

-The Distillery Subchain is part of the larger Gintonic ecosystem, which aims to democratize access to AI technologies.
+The Distillery Subchain is part of the larger gintonic ecosystem, which aims to democratize access to AI technologies.
 By participating, you're not just earning tokens - you're helping to build a more accessible AI future.

 ### How It Works